 - Ambition Is Evil: Her primary villainous trait is her unrelenting desire to get to the top, no matter who she has to step on along the way.
 This directly leads her to abandon Han to take control of the Crimson Dawn.

-- Anti-Villain: For much of the film, she seems to be a Villain in Name Only; although she works directly under Vos, she seems quite friendly and never openly does anything very overtly villainous.
+- Anti-Villain: For much of the film, she seems to be a Villain in Name Only; although she works directly under Vos, she is quite friendly and never does anything very overtly villainous onscreen.
 However, it's strongly implied she has done some pretty horrible things to get where she is and she's revealed to care for her own ambition and survival above all else in the end.
-It's arguable she's actually closer to a cross between a Noble Anti-Villain and a Woobie Anti-Villain.

 - Authority Equals Asskicking: She's a lieutenant in a cut-throat criminal syndicate and she has the fighting skills to back it up.